tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 ## Configure Read Routing for Read-Intent Connections

 Multiple replicas can be configured for read-intent only connections.
-This configuration is used to route connections that specify in the connection string the “read-intent” setting.
+This configuration is used to route connections that specify in the connection string the "read-intent" setting.
 For example: the following connection string is set for read-intent and will be routed to a read-only secondary replica.

 <div>
   <p>